 These long vine-like flowering plants were originally brought to America as a potentially good ground cover plant—which, they are.
 The problem is that they can be a little too effective of a ground cover and are unfortunately pretty difficult to get rid of.

 They reproduce with roots at each node as well as with seeds.
-This is the main problem when dealing with Creeping Charlie, because each root or bit of stem left behind from improper weeding can grow into its own plant.
+This is the main problem when dealing with it, because each root or bit of stem left behind from improper weeding can grow into its own plant.

 Creeping Charlie loves moist, shady places such as the north side of buildings or the ground underneath bushes and trees.
 You can use knowledge to your advantage in preventing or getting rid of Creeping Charlie by increasing water drainage or watering less frequently to dry up the soil slightly.
 Alternately, more sun exposure can help reduce the spread, although creeping Charlie won’t just shrivel and die in sunlight.